 #1.
 Feeling like the relationship demands too much of you

 If your relationship is too much work and you feel like nothing is natural and like you need to constantly walk on eggshells, then it’s probably not worth keeping.
-As Barbara Pender, host of 56 LIVESTREAMS of RealLife confession of Online Dating platforms told Bustle: “a relationship should not feel like work; that is a clue that your communication is off or that one of you did not listen to what you agreed to in order to move past that subject”.
+As Barbara Pender, host of 56 LIVESTREAMS of RealLife confession of Online Dating platforms said: “a relationship should not feel like work; that is a clue that your communication is off or that one of you did not listen to what you agreed to in order to move past that subject”.

 #2.
 Feeling under stress